eitanlees/eitanlees.github.io/_posts/2018-04-09-numpy-poly-fit.md

 ## WAIT!!!

 While what we have done has worked there is a flaw in our method.
 By handcrafting the polynomial function we have lost flexibility.
-If I want a 7th degree fit then we waste lots of time writing up a 7th degree polynomial function and introduce the possiblity for errors.
+If I want a 7th degree fit then we waste lots of time writing up a 7th degree polynomial function and introduce the possibility for errors.
 The `np.poly1d` function creates polynomial functions from the list of coefficients directly.
 Here the order matters and luckily `np.poly1d` expects the polynomial’s coefficients in decreasing powers which is exactly what `np.polyfit` returns.
 Lets create that 7th order polynomial fit

 ```python